 This course will survey the main themes in women's history since 1500, concentrating on the experiences of European and American women of all social classes.
-Work, sexuality, family, gender, and politics will be examined within three chronological periods, the Early Modern World, the Liberal and Industrial West, and the twentieth century.
+Work, sexuality, family, gender, and politics will be

 3362.
 Women and Reform (HIS 3362R)